This article assumes you've already exported your email within Mac Mail using the following article:

 It's also assumed you backed up your email from another hosting company and are now ready to import your email into your DreamHost email account.

-- Before continuing, delete the old email account from MacMail that was connected to your old hosting provider.
+- Delete the old email account from MacMail that was connected to your old hosting provider.

-- A pop-up opens.
-Navigate on your computer to the location you backed up email above.
-In this example, it's in a folder titled 'MacMail_Backup'.
+- When the pop-up message opens, navigate on your computer to the location where you backed up the email.
+In this example, it's in a folder titled MacMail_Backup.

-- In the next window, confirm all of the files are what you'd like to import.
-Then click the Continue button.
+- In the next window, confirm that all of the files are what you'd like to import and then click the Continue button.

 Moving email into your new address

 At this point, email is in Mac Mail under the Import section.
 You must now drag those emails into your DreamHost address.
 This requires you to create folders as you go along and drag the contents of each folder individually.